DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/apis/local.md

 weight: 10
 ---

-A local API can be any invocable functionality that is located inside the BFF host, for example as an MVC controller or just a simple endpoint.
+A local API can be any invocable functionality that is located inside the BFF host, for example an MVC controller or just a simple endpoint.

 These endpoints need to be secured to make sure that only the frontend can call them.
 We recommend doing this using two layers of protection: